second-state/wasm-learning/nodejs/wasi-main/README.md

-# WASI
+# WASI standalone app

-In this example, we demonstrate how to access system resources from Rust functions in the SSVM.
-Read about [Access operating system resources from WebAssembly](https://www.secondstate.io/articles/wasi-access-system-resources/)
+In this example, we demonstrate how to run a standalone WASM application from the command line.

 ## Prerequisites